olcf/olcf-user-docs/systems/rhea_user_guide.rst

 File systems
 ------------

-The olcf's center-wide lustre\ :sup:`®` file system, named `spider <../file-systems/#spider-the-centerwide-lustre-file-system>`_, is available on rhea for computational work.
-With over 26,000 clients and (32) pb of disk space, it is one of the largest-scale lustre\ :sup:`®` file systems in the world.
-A nfs-based file system provides `user home storage areas <../file-systems/#user-home-directories-nfs>`__ and `project home storage areas <../file-systems/#project-home-directories-nfs>`__. additionally, the olcf's `high performance storage system <../file-systems/#hpss-high-performance-storage-system>`__ (hpss) provides archival spaces.
+The OLCF's center-wide Lustre\ :sup:`®` file system, named `Spider <../file-systems/#spider-the-centerwide-lustre-file-system>`_, is available on Rhea for computational work.
+With over 26,000 clients and 32 pb of disk space, it is one of the largest-scale Lustre\ :sup:`®` file systems in the world.
+An NFS-based file system provides `User Home storage areas <../file-systems/#user-home-directories-nfs>`__ and `Project Home storage areas <../file-systems/#project-home-directories-nfs>`__.
+Additionally, the OLCF's `High Performance Storage System <../file-systems/#hpss-high-performance-storage-system>`__ (HPSS) provides archival spaces.

 Compiling